- Campus Recreation & Wellness (CRW)

 Western Kentucky University is designated by the Kentucky Council on Postsecondary Education as a regional university that is responsible for the needs of students in the designated service area (DSA), which consists of 27 counties.

-Under the direction of the Division of Extended Learning and Outreach (DELO), WKU regional campuses bring the resources of the University to each region, enhance academic offerings with a combination of in-person, online and hybrid delivery formats and provide academic programs to meet the unique needs of each community.
-Students may qualify for transfer scholarships and financial assistance.
+Under the direction of the Division of Extended Learning and Outreach (DELO), WKU regional locations bring the University to each region through academic programs, workforce development opportunities, and resources designed to meet the unique needs of each community.
+Financial assistance and transfer scholarships are available for qualified students.

 610 College Street, CRPEC 130